NFive/nfive.github.io/docs/getting-started-dbsetup.md

 title: Database Setup
 ---

-NFive makes use of a MySQL Databse.
+NFive makes use of a MySQL Database.
 The guide will use the recommended and tested [MariaDB](https://mariadb.org/).

 ## Setup